 You have no items in your cart.
 Want to get some nice things?Go shopping

-Linocut – Baobab on Gold Leaf Japanese Paper
+Linocut – Gold Leaf Japanese Paper with Baobab

 There are many myths and legends associated with the Baobab Trees of Africa.
 Given their immense size and age, that is not surprising.
 The Bushmen of Southern Africa say that when God made the Baobabs he was angry and threw them down to earth; they landed upside down and to this day their roots still stick up into the air.
 Another Bushmen legend says that the Baobab was the first tree to appear on the earth and from within its gnarled trunk all living creatures, including mankind, emerged.